Internet in Poland: Mobile broadband

+Digital public services

+In 2022, 63% of Polish internet users utilized e-government services, which is below the EU average of 74%.
+In contrast, Poland's e-health record accessibility achieved a score of 86 out of 100, exceeding the EU average of 72 out of 100.
+The mObywatel app plays a significant role in Poland's digital public services strategy.

+The mObywatel app, a government service for individuals launched in 2015, has successfully expanded its user base from 2 million in December 2020 to 9.1 million by December 2022.
+Originally conceived as a digital wallet for essential documents, including ID cards, driver's licenses, and pensioner cards, its functionality has evolved to support a variety of official interactions.
+Following the Russian invasion of Ukraine in February 2022, the app was adapted to enable Ukrainian citizens legally residing in Poland to verify their identity throughout the EU.

 Pricing

 According to an OECD report, the price of Internet access in Poland in September 2012 ranged from $0.45 to $128.12 PPP per megabit per second (Mbit/s) of advertised speed.
 This places Poland in the middle on the low end (18th lowest out of 34 countries) and at the top on the high end (second highest behind New Zealand at $130.20).
 This compares with ranges of $0.40 to $23.25 for Germany, $0.40 to $12.35 for the Czech Republic, and $0.53 to $41.70 for the U.S.

 According to Eurostat, the OECD and others, Internet access in Poland in the early 2010s was among the most expensive in Europe.
 This was mostly due to a lack of competition and lack of experience.
 New operators like Dialog and GTS Energis are designing their own provider lines and are offering more attractive and cheaper services.
 In February 2011, the Polish Office of Electronic Communication issued an order forcing TPSA to rent 51% of their ADSL lines to other ISPs at 60% discount of their market pricing.
 As the result, the prices are non-competitive.
 Other ISP charge as TPSA makes a guaranteed 40% profit, while TPSA has no incentive to lower its consumer prices, because that would result in a lowering of wholesale prices as well.